-- Has the land been used by the acquiring person as if it is his/her own; such as repairing boundary fences, trimming hedges, clearing ditches, mowing, grazing etc.
+- Has the land been used by the acquiring person as if it is his/her own; such as repairing boundary fences, trimming hedges, clearing ditches, mowing, grazing etc?; and

 Representative cases include:

 - Acting for an elderly disabled owner of a block of woodland that was situated a long distance from his home.
-Neighbour fenced off part of the woodland not able to be seen from road and so not visible by the client.
+Their neighbour fenced off part of the woodland not able to be seen from road and so not visible by the client.
 This area was tended as a garden for a number of years by the other party.
-Fleet Solicitors threatened Court action and an Injunction and fence put back to its original position.
+Fleet Solicitors threatened Court action and an Injunction and the fence was put back to its original position;

-- Acted for owners of a large house in Central London who had ereceted a wall on the inside of their boundary line.
-The neighbouring property sought some time later to claim the extra strip of land from the boundary line to the wall. claim successfully defended.
+- Acted for owners of a large house in Central London who had erected a wall on the inside of their boundary line.
+The neighbouring property sought some time later to claim the extra strip of land from the boundary line to the wall.
+This claim was successfully defended; and

 - Successful joint application made on behalf of two households who had together over many years enclosed and tended as garden an area of scrubland to the rear of their houses.
 A subsequent agreement by the households then divided the land up.